andrewnyhus/Java-Swing-2D-Universe/README.md

 1) Simple 2d game engine.
 2) Summarizing events within a sports game based on the location they occurred within the field or court (i.e. Basketball game shot summary, Football game tackle/injury summary, etc.)
 3) Mapping out an area such as a home, building, or even community or city on a basic level.
-This comes with the ability to store data within individual objects or entities, and also with the ability to draw connections from one actor to another.

 Future Hopes:
 1) Implement a Connection object which extends Actor and is visually represented as a line between the two actors.